 If you don't have a hobby now, or if you haven't practiced it in a long time, this list of ideas for fun and engaging hobbies will help you choose the ones that suit you best.

-We updated this list of 60 hobbies for women for 2020.
+We updated this list of 60 hobbies for women.

 Fun Hobbies for Women

 1. Traveling to New Places

 Just behind reading, traveling is one of my favorite hobbies.
 I LOVE visiting new places (3 weeks in Colorado in 2017) and having adventures that are memorable and fun.
 Travel doesn't have to cost a lot of money.

 You can visit state parks with inexpensive cabins, do a house swap with someone, or just go on a road trip to visit friends and family.

 Getting out of your day-to-day environment and seeing new people and sites is enlightening, exciting, and loads of fun.

 2. Adult Coloring

 We knew that when we were kids, and adult coloring books allow us to remember the joy with a book designed just for us.